 Travel Tools Worth the Splurge

 Don’t let uncomfortable headphones or a screaming baby keep you from sleeping on your flight.
-Noise-canceling and sleep-friendly headphones are a travel tool worth splurging on if you have trouble sleeping on the plane, or simply want to block out the rest of the world.
+Noise-canceling and sleep-friendly wireless headphones are a travel tool worth splurging on if you have trouble sleeping on the plane, or simply want to block out the rest of the world.

 Universal Power Adapter